vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-3-Continuous-Integration/02-agents-and-artifacts.md

 You register capabilities on a self-hosted agent via:
 **Agent Pool → Agents → Select Agent → Capabilities → Add user capability**.

+**Expert insight — the real trade-offs behind hosted vs self-hosted:**
+- **Microsoft-hosted**: zero maintenance, fresh/clean VM every run (no state leakage between builds — good for security/reproducibility), but capped build minutes on free tiers, no access to private/on-prem networks, and slower cold-start since a fresh VM boots each time.
+- **Self-hosted**: full control (custom tools, pre-warmed dependency caches for much faster builds), can sit inside a private VNet to reach internal resources (on-prem DBs, internal APIs) — but *you* own patching, security hardening, and capacity planning, and because the same machine may be reused across runs, state can leak between builds unless you clean up deliberately (a security/reproducibility risk if not managed).
+- A common enterprise pattern: Microsoft-hosted for public/open-source-style builds, self-hosted (often in a VNet with private endpoints) for anything needing internal network access or heavy caching.

 ---